iftekher148/iftekher148/README.md

 I am passionate about software testing.
 I am working as a Penetration tester.
 I have learned  Software Quality Assurance (SQA) including Manual and Automation testing as well.
 I am looking for a dynamic environment where I can implement my testing knowledge.

-- 🔭 I’m currently working on Penetration Tester
+- 🔭 I’m currently working as an SQA
-- 🌱 I’m currently learning Software Quality Assurance
+- 🌱 I have experience with VAPT
-- 👯 I’m looking to collaborate on Software Testing
+- 👯 I’m looking for a dynamic environment for Software Testing
 - 💬 Ask me about Software Testing
 - 📫 How to reach me: https://www.linkedin.com/in/iftekher-alam-rocktim